upendrak/swc-stanford-20180329/sessions/shell.rst

 .. code-block :: bash

-	$ for filename in basilisk.dat unicorn.dat
+	$ for filename in *.dat
 	  do
 	  	head -3 $filename
 	  done
+	COMMON NAME: basilisk
+	CLASSIFICATION: basiliscus vulgaris
+	UPDATED: 1745-05-02
+	COMMON NAME: unicorn
+	CLASSIFICATION: equus monoceros
+	UPDATED: 1738-11-24

 When the shell sees the keyword ``for``, it knows it is supposed to repeat a command (or group of commands) once for each thing in a list.
 In this case, the list is the two filenames.
 Each time through the loop, the name of the thing currently being operated on is assigned to the variable called ``filename``.
 Inside the loop, we get the variable's value by putting ``$`` in front of it: ``$filename`` is ``basilisk.dat`` the first time through the loop, ``unicorn.dat`` the second, and so on.

 By using the dollar sign we are telling the shell interpreter to treat ``filename`` as a variable name and substitute its value on its place, but not as some text or external command.
 When using variables it is also possible to put the names into curly braces to clearly delimit the variable name: ``$filename`` is equivalent to ``${filename}``, but is different from ``${file}name``.
 You may find this notation in other people's programs.

-Finally, the command that's actually being run is our old friend head, so this loop prints out the first three lines of each data file in turn.
+Finally, the command that's actually being run is our old friend ``head``, so this loop prints out the first three lines of each data file in turn.

 Here's a slightly more complicated loop: